amarnanimansi04/payshield/README.md

 writing the merchant-facing alert *sentence* after a decision has already been made.
 It never influences what gets detected, classified, or acted on.
-That's a deliberate choice, not a limitation — in a system that's suppressing or restoring payment recovery workflows, the decision itself needs to be something you can always explain and reproduce, not something an LLM might phrase differently on a retry.
+That's a deliberate choice, not a limitation — in a system that suppresses or restores payment recovery on its own, the decision itself needs to be explainable and reproducible, not something an LLM might phrase differently on a retry.

 ## See PayShield in action (90 seconds)